-Our cash, cash equivalents and short-term investments were \$80.2 million as of March 31, 2009 and \$88.4 million as of December 31, 2008.
-As of March 31, 2009, substantially all of our cash, cash equivalents and short-term investments were invested in bank depository accounts, certificates of deposit, and institutional money market funds at Branch Banking and Trust Company, RBC Bank and Evergreen Investments, an affiliated entity of Wells Fargo & Company.
-Approximately 93% of our \$18.5 million invested in institutional money market funds as of March 31, 2009 were invested in funds that invest 100% in U.S. Treasury bills and notes.
+Our cash, cash equivalents and short-term investments were \$73.1 million as of June 30, 2009 and \$88.4 million as of December 31, 2008.
+As of June 30, 2009, substantially all of our cash, cash equivalents and short-term investments were invested in bank depository accounts, certificates of deposit, and institutional money market funds at Branch Banking and Trust Company, RBC Bank and Evergreen Investments, which is affiliated with Wells Fargo & Company.
+Approximately 90% of our \$17.1 million invested in institutional money market funds as of June 30, 2009 were invested in funds that invest 100% in U.S. Treasury bills and notes.
 In addition, our investments in Evergreen money market funds are currently subject to the U.S. Treasury Department's Temporary Guarantee Program for Money Market Funds initiated in September 2008.
 The program is expected to be in effect through September 18, 2009, at which time the Secretary of the Treasury is expected to review the need and terms for the program.
+There is no assurance that the program will continue through any particular date.